Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: The unit tangent bundle

 \elemm

-\dem We refer to \cite[Lem.~3]{ParPau14ETDS} for a proof of this result.
-Note that the distance on $\G X$ considered in loc.~cit.~is slightly different from the one in this text, but the proof adapts easily. \cqfd
+\dem We could refer to \cite[Lem.~3]{ParPau14ETDS} (see also \cite[Lem.~2.4]{PauPolSha15}) for a proof of the first result.
+Note that the distance on $\G X$ considered in loc.~cit.~is slightly different from the one in this book, hence we give a full proof for the sake of completeness.
+We assume that $w\in\G_+ X$, the proof when $w\in\G_- X$ is similar.